For Community Bancorp. and Community National Bank

 - Strategic Risk

-- Interest rate risk
+- Interest Rate Risk

 - Reputation Risk

 - The board’s governance and oversight functions do not relieve executive management of the primary responsibility for preparing financial statements which accurately and fairly present the Company’s and Bank’s financial results and condition.
-Executive management should maintain systems, procedures and a corporate culture that promote the ethical conduct of business and compliance with applicable legal and regulatory requirements.
+Executive management maintains systems, procedures and a corporate culture that promote the ethical conduct of business and compliance with applicable legal and regulatory requirements.